aziascreations/Web-NibblePoker/readme.md

 ???

 ## Preamble
-This repository is only a mirror and should never be cloned and served as-is.
+This repository is only a mirror and should never be cloned and served as-is since it's missing some components.

-The [.htaccess](.htaccess) file has been made public **on purpose** since it does not contain any private information and because it could be used by other people to create their website more easily since these configuration files are a nightmare to work with.<br>
+The [.htaccess](.htaccess) files has been made public **on purpose** since they don't contain any private information and because they could be used by other people to create their website more easily.
-Especially with redirections to handle language changes and whatnot.

-## Content
+## Features
-### Blog
+### Content
 Unfinished, but all the files should be contained in the `content/` folder.

+### Composer

+### Tools

 ### Honeypot & Tarpits
 There are a couple of files in the `honeypot/` and `tarpit/` folders that are used